bhaveshharmalkar/bhaveshharmalkar/README.md

 <h4>I'm persuing Masters in Information Technology.
 I'm a Cyber-Security enthusiast also very much passionate to explore myself in Security profession. </h4>

-<h4>I love to find security issue in various domains i.e Web Application, Network Infrastructure and Linux-Windows systems.
-Solving Capture The Flag(CTF) machines on different platform like TryHackme, Proving Grounds, CTFChallenge...</h4>
+<h4>I love to find security issues in various domains i.e Web Applications, Network Infrastructure, and Linux-Windows systems.
+Solving Capture The Flag(CTF)🚩 machines on different platforms like TryHackme, Proving Grounds, CTFChallenge...</h4>

 <h4>Trying to contribute to the infosec community as I can.
-I like working in Linux enviorment.Always look forward to learn and experiment new thing in the infosec world. </h4>
+I like working in a Linux environment 🐧.
+Always look forward to learning and experimenting with new things in the infosec world. </h4>

 <br/>